-The following paragraphs summarize the terms of the employment agreements between the Company and each of Mr. Billerbeck, Mr. Bedewi, Mr. Milstead, and Mr. Riley that provide for payment of benefits to our named executive officers at, following, or in connection with, any termination of such named executive officer's employment with the Company.
+The following paragraphs describe the terms of the employment agreements between the Company and each of Mr. Billerbeck, Mr. Bedewi and Mr. Milstead that provide for payment of benefits to our named executive officers at, following, or in connection with, any termination of such named executive officer's employment with the Company.